-This course provides a fundamental understanding of both leadership and team building.
+AS 200, "Team and Leadership Fundamentals," provides a fundamental understanding of both leadership and team building.
 The lessons and course flow are designed to prepare students for field training and leadership positions in the detachment, including verbal and written communication skills.
 Cadets will apply these lessons at Field Training, which follows this course.